Table of Contents

 Option two: Spend the morning on a private walking tour, including Phyllo Workshop and a Cretan breakfast, then spend the afternoon exploring the streets independently.

 Evening: Once back in Chania from your day out in Rethymno, enjoy a night out on a sunset boat trip to Lazaretta, where you will not only learn about the history of Chania before heading back for a late dinner in one of the quaint restaurants in and around the back streets of Chania old town.
-I recommended Oinopoieio restaurant for that authentic Greek Experience.
+I recommend Oinopoieio restaurant for its authentic Greek experience.

-Evening: Tonight, you will take it easy and spend time in the old town, where you can indulge in many of the beauty treatments they offer or massages at Chania Old Town Apivita Spa.
-Book ahead of time as she gets very busy and books out quickly.
+Evening: Tonight, you will take it easy and spend time in the old town, where you can indulge in many beauty treatments they offer or massages at Chania Old Town Apivita Spa.
+Book ahead of time as she gets swamped and books out quickly.

 Porto Veneziano Hotel